-As soon as I walk in I feel like I’m 6 years old.
-The smell of firewood, tea bags and old books mixed with the breeze from open windows, bringing the scent of grass, leaves and the life of the river just over the road.
+As soon as I walk in, I feel like I’m 6 years old.
+The smell of firewood, tea bags, and old books mixed with the breeze from open windows, bringing the scent of grass, leaves and the life of the river just over the road.

 While we were there, joined by my dad, Aunt and cousins, I had my camera by my side.
 I knew this would likely be my last chance to document what the home felt like to me, to our family, before it was emptied out and filled with memories for someone else.

 I wanted to document what it feels like to be in the house.
-The warmth that fills the rooms, the echoes of memories made by four generations of our family and the personality of my beautiful Grandma who made the house a home for everyone she loves.
+The warmth that fills the rooms, the echoes of memories made by four generations of our family and the personality of my beautiful Grandma, who made the house a home for everyone she loves.
 I wanted to capture some of the things that all four generations have treasured in that house, like a good cuppa tea in the kitchen, foraging for fresh berries along the edges of the clearing and of course, horseplay with the family dog.

 While inside, I searched for pockets of light and exposed for the highlights.
 I played with shadows and didn’t touch any of the clutter.
 I wanted to document the house just as it was.
 I felt the occasion called for a darker, moody feel inside.
 A mood that spoke of memory, the passing of time.
 I found a little bit of melancholy and disarray while still keeping the tones rich and warm as a reflection of the happier memories we had all shared there.

 We ventured outside and my strategy changed a bit.
 The inside of the house may have changed quite a bit with the clear out, however the outside and property are very much the same as I remember from my childhood:

-The smell of Grandma’s cooking in the kitchen.
-Especially her roasted potatoes!
+The smell of Grandma’s cooking in the kitchen, especially her roasted potatoes!
 The gathering of family for special reasons or no reason at all.
 Memories of my Grandfather trying to teach me French or reciting Shakespeare.
 I’ll miss the loud conversations and laughter over the dinner table while the family teased each other with dry wit and not a little sarcasm.
 Many cups of tea and freshly baked cookies.

-Guest post writing + images by Jessica Hachey.
+Writing + photography contributed by Jessica Hachey.